How many sessions will I need?

 - Couples Counselling

-If you think you may be benefit for support for any of these, I would refer you to your GP for further guidance.
+If you think you may be benefit for support for any of these, we would refer you to your GP for further guidance.

 Will this work for me?

 This is largely dependent on how much time, effort and hard work you are prepared to put into your treatment.
 We will review your progress regularly and if you do not think you are making progress, we can discuss the possible reasons why this may be.
-Therapy is not for everyone; after your initial assessment, if I think you will benefit more from a different approach, I will discuss this with you, and will either provide you with contact details of another service, or I may offer to refer you elsewhere if necessary.
+Therapy is not for everyone; after your initial assessment, if we think you will benefit more from a different approach, we will discuss this with you, and will either provide you with contact details of another service, or we may offer to refer you elsewhere if necessary.

 Do you have questions?